We want to create technologies that are easy to use – also for people with disabilities.

 The Blitab project, which is sponsored by Deutsche Telekom, developed a tablet that posts content in braille.
 Deutsche Telekom also offers a smartphone designed for older target groups that takes users through how to use the phone step by step.
 The Liberto 820 is hearing-aid-compatible and comes with an emergency button.

 We offer special rates to customers who are deaf, vision impaired or come from low-income households.
 More than one million customers take advantage of these rates in Germany every year.
-Deutsche Telekom's national companies, including Croatia, the Czech Republic and Greece also offer these special rates.
+Deutsche Telekom's national companies, including Croatia, the Czech Republic, Greece and Hungary also offer these special rates.

 We have integrated a read-aloud function for people who have trouble reading or are vision-impaired on our website www.telekom.com and in our annual report and CR Report.